wi1k1n/cinema4d_version_manager/README.md

 * [ ] Tiles desktop view
 	* [ ] A separate tab with draggable c4d tiles that work with search, but doesn't have any grouping options
 * [ ] Shortcuts window in 'Help' section
+* [ ] Change gitlab to github logo, + private -> public access
 * [ ] Ctrl+Shift+B -> BugsLife -> Open issues on github/gitlab

 ### Bugs:
+* Inconsistent disabling entries in preferences on load
 * Normalize slashes in paths

 ### Group/Filter/Sort research